dmbdesignpdx/code-assessment-web/README.md

 I'd like to tackle the cart features before implementing the desgin.
 To me, it makes sense to get things working first.
 Which means, I need to set up those buttons!

 Once the features and design have been completed, I'll swap out the mock API for the online product endpoint.

+With the buttons set up, I can now start on making them actually work.
+Looking at the design, the "Remove" button may have to belong to the `Product` component &mdash; there might be some layout challenges if it stays outside the container of the product... we shall see. 🤔